Westmeads Community Infant School

 With technology advancing at a rate faster than most of us can cope, and with the added pressure of children nowadays being at the forefront of exposure to this advanced technological age with regard to the internet, mobile phones, laptops, computers and tablet devices, we believe that online-safety awareness and safe practice is of paramount importance.

 While prevention is sometimes better than the cure as it is so often said, we understand and appreciate the need for children to learn of and embrace these technologies and as a result we equally understand the need to teach them to use it responsibly, ethically, wisely and to guide them on how to best prepare themselves to stay safe while online.

 Of course, as with all things in life, the good always seems to be accompanied by the bad, and we therefore feel it is so important to help prepare children by showing them the options available to them if should they experience something they feel uncomfortable with while online in this digital age.

 Feel free to visit these pages; they are rich in content with useful guidelines and other extremely important general and legal information and procedures of which all parents and children should be aware.

 Important Organisations and Reporting a Problem

-Westmeads Community Infant School e-Safety Policy.
-If you have any concerns about e-Safety then please do not hesitate to come in and speak to a member of our Safeguarding Team or to Mrs Watkins our e-Safety leader.
+Westmeads Community Infant School Online-Safety Policy (see link below).
+If you have any concerns about Online-Safety then please do not hesitate to come in and speak to a member of our Safeguarding Team or to Mrs Watkins our Online-Safety leader.
 Click on the images below to visit the websites.